-The Campus Center Dining Hall (Top Floor, Campus Center) offers a full line of meal choices.
-More made-to-order items are available with a focus on healthier food options.
-During certain times of the year, and during breaks, the university dining services are limited or closed
+The Campus Center Dining Hall (top floor of the Campus Center) offers a full line of meal choices, made-to-order items, salad bar, dessert are available with available Vegan and Gluten Free option.
+During certain times of the year and during some extended breaks, the university dining services have limited availability or closed.